derekschultz/job-worker/DESIGN.md

 To stop a job, the library will use the `Cmd.Process.Kill` method.
 This will send a SIGKILL signal to the process, causing it to terminate immediately.

-Resource control for CPU, Memory and Disk IO per job will be implemented using cgroups v2 with the `github.com/containerd/cgroups` package.
+Resource control for CPU, Memory and Disk IO per job will be implemented using cgroups v2.
 When a new job is started, the library will create a new cgroup for the job, set the resource limits, and add the job's process to the cgroup immediately upon its start.
 This ensures that the resource limits are enforced from the very beginning of the process's execution.
+To ensure that the process is added to the cgroup immediately upon start, we use the `os/exec` package in Go to start the process and get its PID.
+Then, we add the PID to the cgroup.

 The specific resource limits that will be enforced are: